geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/migration-guide.md

 - See [TaskInfo](#taskinfo) for details.

 #### Task.submit() and Task.submitAndWait() options changed.
 - The SubmitOptions have change slightly.
 The 'parameters' key is now 'inputParameters'.
 There is also a new 'jobOptions' key which now contains the route.
-Any additional processing directives will reside in this 'JobOptions' object.
-See [JobOptions] for more details.
+Any additional processing directives will reside in this [**JobOptions**] object.
+See [**JobOptions**] for more details.

 ### Job Class
 #### Job.info() response changed.